aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgimageelementbuilder/href/_index.md

 ---
 title: SVGImageElementBuilder.Href
 second_title: Aspose.SVG for .NET API Reference
-description: SVGImageElementBuilder method.
+description: SVGImageElementBuilder Href method.
 Sets the href attribute of the SVG image element specifying the URL of the image to be embedded
 type: docs
 weight: 60
 url: /net/aspose.svg.builder/svgimageelementbuilder/href/